jonfazzaro/conferences/docs/notes/avs/index.md

 Is it a full-time job? **Yes**.
 Should a Scrum Master work across multiple teams? **No**.
 (Remember that **Focus** is a Scrum value)

+#### Filling more than one Scrum role
+*Scrum Master*, *Product Owner*, and *Development Team member* are three different skillsets/mindsets.

+Can a Product Owner become a good Scrum Master?
+Yes, but only once they have unlearned the Command and Control mindset and embraced Servant Leadership.

+#### Is the Scrum Master doing a good job?

++ Is the team repeatedly making the same mistakes (production bugs, overplanned sprints, etc.)?
++ Is the team repeatedly encountering the same issues (external to the team)?

+Or, are they *improving*?

+#### Scrum Master's Progression for Solving a Problem

+1. Did it come up in the Retrospective?
+1. Did you discuss its impact?
+1. Did you identify the root cause(s)?
+1. Did you propose a solution?
+1. Did you try it?
+1. What were the results?
+1. What can you do next?

+### Q+A

+**On The Agile Coach/Scrum Master relationship**: In general, an Agile Coach should coach Scrum Masters on their work with teams, and partner with them on organizational issues.
+It is not recommended for Scrum Masters to report to an Agile Coach.

+**On Scrum Mastering while remote**: Using the right tool(s) have become much more important in remote work--keep it simple, though.
+Also, create and maintain good Working Agreements.

+**On breaking into the Scrum Master scene**: jump onto a team and get started!

+The Scrum Master doesn't stop their team from failing.
+Rather, they ensure that the team *learns* from their failures.